 Cassava, an arable crop still remains an untapped goldmine in Nigeria and the recent hike in the price of its by-product (especially Garri) has made this crop even more special.
 But am not here for description but exposure of realities in this goldmine.

 This piece of write up is sincere and backed with experience, therefore only meant for serious mind (with and without cassava experience)

 – Planting operations

 This entails land preparation which includes clearing, ploughing (optional) and then stumping.
 Burning is not advisable in agriculture, though local farmers indulge in it.
 Herbicide application is next.

-This include procedures such as weeding, fertilizer application, mulching.
+This includes procedures such as weeding, fertilizer application, mulching.
 Weeding is done as soon as weeds are just emerging.
 Next is organic fertilizer application (most preferable fertilizer and it is applied just after weeding).
-Second weeding is also done before maturity.
+The second wedding is also done before maturity.

-NOTE- Cassava can cope with a poor soil, but not with weeds
+NOTE- Cassava can cope with poor soil, but not with weeds

 HARVESTING AND STORAGE

 Most cassava species mature at about 12 months after planting.
 Cassava can be processed into so many by-products, but we will be concerned about Garri.

 BUDGET FOR CASSAVA PRODUCTION BUSINESS PLAN